lucasnell/animal_care/aphid_counts.md

 - `Line`: Name of aphid line (e.g., "WI-L4")
 - `Rep`: Repetition number for the focal aphid line
+- `Year`: Year in which you're starting the assay
+- `Month`: Month in which you're starting the assay

 ### Column names

+- `day`: Day of the month you're doing the counts.
+If you pass into another month, you can simply write the new day; it'll be obvious what happened.
+- `observer`: Your name
+- `W`: Watered plant.
+Check this box on the day you watered this plant.
+- `D`: Dying plant.
+Check this box if the plant is dying on that day.
+- `J`: Juvenile aphid counts on a given plant section
+- `A`: Adult aphid counts on a given plant section
+- `notes`: In here, write in numbers of aphids that are on the ground or on the wall of the tube.
+Write them like this:
+  `40A, 60J ground; 20A wall` for 40 adults and 60 juveniles on the ground,
+  and 20 adults on the wall.

 ```
         PLANT         COLUMN NAME